 Abuse by a guardian is illegal.
 Family, friends, and concerned individuals should know the signs of abuse and take action if they suspect a guardian is not acting appropriately.
 Signs of possible abuse by a guardian include:

 - Preventing the person under guardianship from seeing others

 - Deterring the adult under guardianship from consulting a lawyer

 - Bed sores

-- A decline in health
+- A decline in physical and/or mental health

 - Moving the person under guardianship repeatedly without regard for the their best interests

 - Stopping the individual from seeing a doctor.

 Our office works with a lot of guardianship cases representing both proposed guardians and proposed persons under guardianship.
 For assistance, please contact our office.